 Make sure to cover all points in the below checklist:

-Unify the messages you communicate across all platforms.
-Make it include the prize, the target, and what solution or proposal you are looking for.
+- Unified and comprehensive messages including the prize, the target, and what solution or proposal you are looking for.
 Don’t forget to communicate the deadline consistently and include a link to the application page.

 4. Automated Notifications